Golan Heights

 Ein Keshatot

 A great mix of the two most attractive features of the Golan Heights: history and springs.
 In Ein Keshatot (Spring of Arches), during the Byzantine period, there was a Jewish village, one of about thirty villages that were in the region at that time.
-In the excavations conducted at the site, a magnificent synagogue from the sixth century AD was revealed, which was destroyed along with the entire village in an earthquake in the eighth century AD.
-Today you can get an impressive look at the first floor of the synagogue, which is decorated with an eagle and motifs from the temple such as a menorah, a shofar, and a lotus.
+In the excavations conducted at the site, a magnificent synagogue from the sixth century AD was revealed, Tragically, a powerful earthquake destroyed the entire village, including this magnificent synagogue.
+But thanks to innovative archaeological methods, experts uncovered the site’s remains and made it possible to rebuild the synagogue—an extraordinary achievement!

 As in every Jewish village at that time, not only was there a synagogue but also a spring nearby, whose impressive stone arches gave it the name Spring of Arches (or Umm al-Kantir in Arabic).
 The spring, which flows into several pools and is shaded by mulberry trees, is a real gem of a place to visit.
 You can sit under the trees, dip your feet in the water and see the breathtaking view of the Golan and Galilee mountains.
 The route is rather short, about half an hour’s walk.
 There is also a wheelchair-accessible route to the spring.